 - f.
 Term Limits.
 The Board does not believe it should limit the number of terms for which an individual may serve as a director.
-Directors who have served on the Board for an extended period of time are able to provide valuable insight into the operations and future of the Company based on their experience with and understanding of the Company's history, policies and objectives. - g.
-Other Boards and Committees.
-Directors must be willing to devote sufficient time to carrying out their duties and responsibilities effectively.
+Directors who have served on the Board for an extended period of time are able to provide valuable insight into the operations and future of the Company based on their experience with and understanding of the Company's history, policies and objectives. - Other Boards and Committees.
+Directors must be willing to devote sufficient time to g. carrying out their duties and responsibilities effectively.
 Directors are expected to advise the Chairman of the Board and the Chair of the Nominating and Corporate Governance Committee prior to accepting any other public or private company directorship or any assignment to the audit committee or compensation committee of the board of directors of any such company of which such director is a member.
-Directors are also expected to report changes in their business or professional affiliations or responsibilities, including retirement, to the Chairman of the Board and the Chair of the Nominating and Corporate Governance Committee.
-Without specific approval from the Board, a director who serves as a full-time officer of the Company should not serve on the board of any other organization.
-There shall be no pre-determined limitation on the number of other boards of directors to use their judgment in accepting directorships of other corporations or charitable organizations and to allow sufficient time and attention to Company matters.
+Directors are also expected to report material changes in their business or professional affiliations or responsibilities, including retirement, to the Chairman of the Board and the Chair of the Nominating and Corporate Governance Committee.
+Without specific approval from the Board, a director who serves as a full-time officer of the Company should not serve on the board of any other public company.
+Non-employee directors should not serve on more than four other public company boards.
+The Board expects individual directors to use their judgment in accepting directorships of other corporations or charitable organizations and to allow sufficient time and attention to Company matters.
 Service on boards and/or committees of other organizations should be consistent with the Company's conflict of interest policies. - h.
 Leadership Structure.
 Due principally to the limited size of the Board, the Board has not formally designated a lead independent director.
 Although the roles of Chairman and Chief Executive Officer are currently separate, the Company has no bylaw or policy in place that mandates this leadership structure.
 The Nominating and Corporate Governance Committee will evaluate and recommend to the Board any changes in the Board's leadership structure.